 What kind of pot should I use?

 The best pot would look kind of like a dishpan, shallow and long because the waterlily rhizome grows under the soil kind of like a hose.
-The flower and leaf stems grow from the tip and the tip keeps growing forward.
+The flower and leaf stems grow mainly from the tip and the tip keeps growing outward & forward, moving along the surface of the soil.
+The more surface soil you have, the better.
 A standard pot can work okay.
 An azalea pot is better because it is shallower and wider.

-In a round pot, a less aggressive waterlily planted adjacent to the edge of the pot will simply follow the curve of the pot.
-An aggressive waterlily will jump right out of the pot at the slightest resistance.
-That being said, it is more common to plant the rhizome up at a sharp angle with the growing point at the top of the soil, headed toward the center of and across the pot.
+A less aggressive waterlily planted adjacent to the edge of the pot will simply follow the curve of the pot.
+An aggressive waterlily will jump right out of the pot at the slightest resistance and would be best planted in a dishpan type pot, with the crown headed toward the center of and across the pot.

-Now if you use a regular pot, it will have holes in the bottom, so you’ll need to use something to cover the holes so the soil won’t just leak out once you put the pot in the water.
-Hence the need for some barrier like burlap.
+If you use a regular pot, it will have holes in the bottom, so you’ll need to use something to cover the holes so the soil won’t just leak out once you put the pot in the water.
 We use cut squares of weed fabric to cover the holes in the bottom.

 What size “pot” should I use?

 The size of the pot depends on a couple of things.
 How big the rhizome is, how big you want the waterlily to grow (for adaptable plants), and how often you want to re-pot it.
 Some waterlilies are larger than others and just need bigger pots.
 Some are small and will be happy in a small pot.
 Some waterlilies you can regulate their size by putting them in a smaller pot.
 The smaller the pot, the smaller the plant will stay.
 For most waterlilies, the smaller the pot, the more often you will have to re-pot it because it is root-bound or has just jumped out of the pot and is headed across your pond.